-In April, domestic prices continued rising trend.
-In May, domestic prices of PP continued to increase due to supply issues, maintenance shutdowns and restricted supply among major grades of PP. In June, PP prices declined internationally and globally as plants shut for maintenance came back on-stream increasing supply in markets.
+In June, PP prices declined internationally and globally as plants shut for maintenance came back on-stream increasing supply in markets.
 In July, international PP prices recovered slightly after the slump in June on the back of decreasing inventories as capacity was rectified in July.
 Domestically, prices decreased due to a continued slump in domestic demand.
 In August, polypropylene prices across the Asian regions dropped, triggered by persistent bearish demand trends and a sharp fall in PP futures.
 In September, while prices continued to slide internationally due to weak demand and issues surrounding international tariffs, domestic prices were rose following the rise in crude prices due to the events in Saudi Arabia.
 In October, international prices rose, while domestic prices were cut to try and incentivize buying.
 In November, prices fell domestically and internationally on account of oversupply and a period of weak demand from the plastics industry.
 In December, international and domestic prices continued to decline, with ample inventory in the market as buyers resisted building up stocks.
+In January, the trend of falling international prices continued thanks to a production surge in China, while domestic prices rose on tighter availability of product in the domestic market.
+Zin February, domestic prices remained unchanged.